Write that by day and by night My gaze is fixed upon him,

 Towards the end of the 1950s, Father Sopoćko undertook an initiative to build a church, this time in Białystok.
 Thanks to his efforts, a plot of land was purchased with a house on it.
 He covered almost half of the cost with his savings.
 He planned to build a shrine under the invocation of Divine Mercy.
 However, once again he had to come to terms with the failure of his intentions.

 During a retreat with fellow priests in 1958, Father Sopoćko suffered damage to a facial nerve.
 From that time, speaking aloud to large audiences was very exhausting for him.
 Moreover, he was in a car accident in February 1962 in Zakopane (Poland), while participating in a conference of theology professors.
 This also had an adverse effect on his health.
+Thus, he was forced to retire.
+This caught him by surprise.
+He had always been active and engaged in numerous activities and duties, and for the first time (excluding his time of hiding in Czarny Bór) he had unlimited time at his disposal.

 While performing his priestly duties in the Chapel on Poleska Street, he resumed work on the treatises on the concept of Divine Mercy.
 As well as some new ideas, he collected a large amount of existing material.
 While working on his treatises, he launched himself diligently into writing.
 As a result, he completed several works, with a four-volume work “God’s Mercy in His Works” being the main one.
 It was translated into English and published thanks to the generosity of people committed to the matter of Divine Mercy living in the West.
 The first volume was published in London in 1959 and the others in Paris in the 1960s.